discoproject/disco/doc/start/troubleshoot.rst

 If you do see output like above, the master is running correctly and you can proceed to the next step.

 If not, the master didn't start up properly.
 See if you can find a log file at ``~/disco/disco_*.log``.
 If the file exists, see the last messages in the file: They often reveal what went wrong during the startup.
-A typical problem is a faulty configuration file, in which case the last message is something like ``Opening config file`` in the log file.
-In this case remove the faulty config file at ``~/disco/root/disco_*config"``.
+A typical problem is a faulty configuration file, in which case the last message is something like ``Opening config file``.
+In this case remove the faulty config file at ``~/disco/root/disco_*config``.

 If you can't find the log file, the master didn't start at all.
 See if you can find master binaries at ``~/disco/master/ebin/*.ebin``.
 If